FiveFamilies/FiveFamiliesPublic/README.md

 ## Disclaimer

-The project is currently undergoing **HEAVY** development and therefore is not currently available for public testing.
+The gamification project is currently undergoing **HEAVY** development and therefore is not currently available for public testing.

+The actual game release planned for Q1-Q2 2022 will take place on the platforms; Twitter & Discord.

 ## Media